At the hospital, a designated visitor can stay with a child 24/7 in the:

 - Agree on a time to meet and connect over the web.

-Hospital staff can help patients connect to Wi-FI and set up a virtual visit.
+Hospital team members can help patients connect to Wi-FI and set up a virtual visit.
 There are also a very limited number of devices available for patients who may not have one.

 When Your Child Needs Care